dana234/README.md/README_Version4.md

 - **Customer Segmentation:** Target the most profitable customer groups and regions, and tailor incentives and marketing strategies.
 - **Logistics Optimisation:** Reduce shipping costs and improve shipping efficiency to boost profitability and customer satisfaction.
 - **Sales Trends Over Time:** Use data-driven insights to inform inventory and promotional strategies.

-- The SQL queries used to inspect and clean the data for this analysis can be found [here](#).
 - Targeted SQL queries regarding various business questions can be found [here](#).

 ---